 In addition to the 16 log channels, ReMi also has 4 week clocks and 4 relay outputs to switch on time, power, peak consumption, temperature, ….
 These 4 outputs each have their own channel number:

-With the “IF-THEN-ELSE and “AND and OR” logic you can smartly switch the 4 outputs above, or MQTT plugs.
+With the “IF-THEN-ELSE and “AND and OR” logic, you can start smartly switching the 4 (2 at ELAN) above outputs, or MQTT plugs.

-In the video below we show how we switch a boiler connected to relay contact 1 ( Channel 17) to injection and to weekly clock.
+In the video below show how we switch a water heater connected to relay contact 1 ( Channel 17) on injection and on weekly timer.

 Let’s explain the example in words: